A conversation with the Author of ‘My Little Infinity‘, Karanbir Singh.

-One day, I came across one of my dad’s file and in that he had written about his experience after he got diagnosed with liver cirrhosis and then cancer.
+One day, I came across one of my dad’s files and in that he had written about his experience after he got diagnosed with liver cirrhosis and then cancer.
 Alternatively, I was writing entries in my journal about the experiences that I underwent.
 Dad really wanted to get his experiences published, so I amalgamated the two and we got this beautiful book “My Little Infinity”

 2. You must be pretty stressed while writing this book, what did you do to de-stress yourself while writing the book?

 I took breaks.
 It took me approximately two and a half years to three years to complete it.
 Major reason being, sometimes it went really hard on me so I would stop writing it for a while and then pick up the flow once I felt rejuvenated.